tgi-io/tgi-core/spec/README.md

 <blockquote><strong>Error: error creating Attribute: invalid validationRule: age</strong> thrown as expected
 </blockquote>
 #### validationRule.required
-<p>validationRule.required is used when a value is required for attribute</p>
+validationRule.required is used when a value is required for attribute

 &nbsp;<b><i>validationRule.required:</i></b>
 ```javascript
 var a = new Attribute({name: 'name', validationRule: {required: true}});